Rachana-Kaparthi/Sound-based-smart-switch/README.md

 ![gls_gtkwave](https://github.com/Rachana-Kaparthi/Sound-based-smart-switch/assets/140998470/86cdb230-73e0-4c9f-ad90-9a54dcfc90d4)

 It can be clearly seen that, in this case writing_inst_done is set to 1 from the very beginning of the simulation and output is seen as expected similar to that of the functional simulation.

+#### Detailed view of ID_instruction

 As already seen in the [assembly code](#assembly-code-conversion) conversion section,